-Laura Vargas, MSW, LSW, bereavement care provider for the City’s Substance Use Prevention and Harm Reduction program.
+Laura Vargas, MSW, LSW, program manager for the City’s Substance Use Prevention and Harm Reduction program.

 The opioid epidemic has been an absolute tragedy all over the world, but it has hit our city especially hard.
 Much of our work in Philadelphia has focused on trying to prevent overdoses and drug-related deaths.
 But our work should not—and does not—end there.
 Behind every death is a vast network of family and friends that are left shattered.
 Loved ones often face a complex grief experience that if left untreated can lead to trauma and other negative health consequences.

-Laura Vargas is a bereavement care provider for the City’s Substance Use Prevention and Harm Reduction program.
+Laura Vargas is the program manager for the City’s Substance Use Prevention and Harm Reduction program.
 With her colleague Kaitlin Worden, Vargas leads free support groups for the surviving family and friends of people claimed by Philadelphia’s opioid epidemic.

 “Unfortunately, there is still far too much stigma surrounding this epidemic,” Vargas says.
 “Many people grieving these losses feel that they are misunderstood or even ostracized when they try to express their grief and seek out support.
 They are left feeling unheard and invalidated.
 Our groups provide a safe space where they know that they won’t be judged.”

 “Every survivor has a unique grief experience, but the people in our groups share that one similarity,” Worden adds.
 “The power in having that sense of solidarity for individuals who are so often marginalized is undeniable.”